 COMP 1630 needs to be completed before students declare the program.

 Some students may wish to complete the Applied Database Administration and Design Associate Certificate (ADAD) on route to ADAC.

 Upon program completion, students will know how to integrate scalable and secure business intelligence solutions for Management Information Systems (MIS).

-Graduates of the Applied Data Analytics Certificate (ADAC) will be able to design data analytics projects to help organizations across sectors make informed and actionable decisions.
+Graduates of ADAC will be able to design data analytics projects to help organizations across sectors make informed and actionable decisions.

 ADAC graduates will have learned the technical computing foundations to keep up with changes in data technologies and future business intelligence trends.

 Note: Those students who hold a bachelor's degree or higher, and are looking for a business analytics program to learn how to harness data to make data-driven business decisions, may want to consider the BCIT School of Business Graduate Certificate in Business Analytics.